sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_02_public_embedding/embedding_02_public_access.md

 tags: default
 lastUpdated: 2023-03-15

-# 02: Public Embedding
+# Embedding 02: Public Access

 ## Overview
 Duration: 5

 This QuickStart introduces you to Sigma Public embedding and demonstrates how to embed Sigma content in a public (no user security) website.

-This QuickStart assumes you have already taken the [QuickStart: Embedding 1: Prerequisites](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0) so that you have a sample environment to complete the tasks in this QuickStart.
+This QuickStart assumes you have already taken the [QuickStart: Embedding 01: Prerequisites](https://quickstarts.sigmacomputing.com/guide/embedding_01_prerequisites/index.html?index=..%2F..index#0) so that you have a sample environment to complete the tasks in this QuickStart.

 Public embedding allows you to present content outside of Sigma, in a controlled manner for public consumption.